quux00/mybatis-koans/KOANS.md

 * How to use the MyBatis SqlBuilder "DSL" to generate SQL insert, update and delete statements
 * How to use the MyBatis SqlBuilder "DSL" to generate compound SQL (subselects)

+**[Update]**: In mybatis-3.2, SQLBuilder has been deprecated, so Koan18 is now vestigial.
+However, I will leave it in for a while longer in case people are still using older versions and depending on SQLBuilder.
+You should stop using it.
+See the MyBatis documentation for more details.

 ----

 ### Koan 19